Documentation

 1. Allow all for everyone

-Permit all actions for all identity types.
+Permit all actions for all identities.

 YAML